Controversy and criticism of The X Factor (British TV series): Impact on the music industry

 The X Factor has been criticised for being a "soap opera" rather than a search for real talent.
 Musician Sting called the show "televised karaoke", with the contestants being encouraged to "conform to stereotypes", and saying that real musical talent is more likely to be found in pubs and clubs.
 Blur lead singer Damon Albarn also criticised the show for "creating a mindset that suggests you can get something for nothing and that it's easy to acquire status and fame", while Blur lead guitarist Graham Coxon similarly opined that "being a musician is not something you can become overnight", calling both The X Factor and rival show The Voice UK "disgraceful".

 V V Brown criticised the show for misleading young singers about how the music industry works, claiming at the 2009 MOBO Awards "I don't like it – it's making kids think that they can get really famous easily, rather than working really hard to achieve something".
-James Morrison stated "[X Factor] sends out the message that you can be famous for doing fuck all and that you can succeed even if you're not a good singer".
 Amy Macdonald criticised the show for making it more difficult for talented youngsters to break through.

 American musician Moby claimed that although the show does produce good talent, it "cheapens" music, and criticised the show for telling the singers how to "sound" and "look".
 Charlotte Church shared a similar view and claimed that the show "doesn't have an interest in true craftsmanship or skill", whilst Elton John stated that "the only way to sustain a career is to pay your dues in small clubs".

 Calvin Harris claimed that the show is a "joke" and that Cowell had a "frightening stranglehold" of the British charts, claiming that Cowell is "not really a music fan" and the show lacks creativity musically.